How to Write an Author Bio

 Personal Information

-Often, author bios include some personal information such as where the author lives (and who with), and maybe even a few hobbies he or she enjoys (especially if they are somehow of pertinence to your writing subject matter).
+Author bios include some personal information such as where the author lives (and who with), and maybe even a few hobbies he or she enjoys (especially if they are pertinent to your writing subject matter).
 Mentioning clubs or associations you are a member of is also an important piece of personal information that may cultivate additional professional credence.
 Our fly-fisher might have a line about where he prefers to fish, which will create connection points to local fishers in that area.

 Educational Background

-Sometimes, your educational history makes sense to include in your bio.
-If you attended a prestigious institute it’s probably worth mentioning—your yearlong stint at a community college is likely not the type of education you need to include.
+Sometimes, it makes sense to include your educational history in your bio.
+If you attended a prestigious institute it’s probably worth mentioning—your year long stint at a community college is likely not the type of education you need to include.

 Author Contact Information